rroethof/roethof.net/content/posts/2025/02/taming-the-beast-my-arch-linux-install-for-a-clean-mean-and-secure-work-machine/index.md

   - 'clean install'
   - 'mean machine'
 categories:
+  - Linux & Open Source
-  - 'Linux'
+  - Security & Privacy
-  - 'Arch Linux'
-  - 'System Installation'
+  - System Management
-  - 'Security'
+  - Automation & Scripting
-  - 'Configuration'
+  - Learning & Growth
-  - 'Setup Guides'
-  - 'Productivity'
+  - System Hardening
 ---

 So, I've done it again.
 I've decided to ditch Windows on my company laptop (for the, uh, nth time).
 I briefly flirted with FreeBSD (it was okay, but let's just say my other laptop wasn't playing nice with it) and I really wanted a consistent setup across both machines.